Bernadette Atuahene: Career

 As a Fulbright scholar, Atuahene was a judicial clerk at the Constitutional Court of South Africa.
 She was then an associate at Cleary, Gottlieb, Steen & Hamilton in New York before becoming faculty at Chicago-Kent College of Law in 2005.
 In 2007, she also became an American Bar Foundation (ABF) faculty fellow.
 In 2008, she won a Council on Foreign Relations International Affairs fellowship and went to South Africa to conduct ethnographic research related to the post-apartheid land restitution program that later became the basis for her 2014 book We Want What’s Ours: Learning from South Africa's Land Restitution Program.

 In 2016, Atuahene won a National Science Foundation grant for research sponsored by the ABF and focused on squatters in Detroit.
 She also became an ABF research professor in 2016.
 In 2017, while she was a visiting professor at Wayne State University Law School, Atuahene and the Illinois Institute of Technology led research into Detroit foreclosures and she co-authored a study on inflated property assessments in Detroit with Tim Hodge, a professor of economics at Oakland University.
 The study was published in the Southern California Law Review and found between 2008 and 2015, more than half of homes were assessed at amounts greater than allowed by the Michigan constitution, and nearly all of the lowest priced homes were assessed at more than the constitutional limit.

 As part of the grassroots Coalition to End Unconstitutional Tax Foreclosures in 2018, Atuahene called for government action to redress what she described as "unconstitutional assessments, which have led to illegally-inflated property taxes that people could not afford to pay, and so they were evicted from their homes in record numbers for property taxes they weren't supposed to be paying in the first place."
 In January 2020, The Detroit News published an investigation that found overassessments and overtaxation of Detroit homeowners between 2010 and 2016.

 Atuahene was awarded the 2020 John Hope Franklin Award from the Law and Society Association for her February 2020 California Law Review article "Predatory Cities," which introduced the sociolegal concept of "predatory cities," based on her ethnography of property tax assessments in Detroit.

 In 2020, Atuahene was an organizer and advocate for the Detroit grassroots community organization Coalition for Property Tax Justice, which lobbied for the creation of a property tax compensation fund for overtaxed homeowners.
 In 2021, she described the creation of the Detroit Tax Relief Fund as "a good first step."
 In 2022, she continued to advocate with the Coalition for Property Tax Justice for an end to property tax overassessments.

 In 2022, Atuahene became the inaugural James E. Jones Chair at the University of Wisconsin Law School.
 Her next book, Predatory Cities: Replenishing the Public Purse Through Racist Policy, is expected in 2023.

 As of 2025 she holds the Duggan Chair at the University of Southern California Gould School of Law.

+Her book, Plundered: How Racist Policies Undermine Black Homeownership in America was released January 28, 2025.